kosl/ihipp-examples/docs/week4.md

 ## 3.2 E: Derived data type

+In this exercise you will pass data around a ring with a derived datatype instead of an integer or an array like we did so far.
+You send and receive buffer will be a struct with two integers.

-### Goal
+### Exercise

-We use a modified pass-around-the-ring exercise:

-- It sends a struct with two integers
+You will use a modified pass-around-the-ring program which already includes a struct with two integers.
+In the exercise you will:

-- They are initialized with my_rank and 10*my_rank
+1. Produce a new datatype that can be used as a buffer with the routines that you have learned in the previous step.

-- Therefore we calulate two separate sums.
+2. Initialize the struct intigers with `rank` and `10*rank`.
+Therefore we will pass around two values and calculate two separate sums.

-- Currently, the data is send with the description
+3. Use the new datatype in the send and receive routine calls.
+Currently, the data is send with the description `snd_buf, 2, MPI_INTEGER` which you must modify by using a derived datatype and with a type map of “two integers”.

-▶ “snd_buf, 2, MPI_INTEGER”
-- Please substitute this by using a

-▶ derived datatype

-▶ with a type map of “two integers”

-▶ Of course produced with the two routines on the previous slides

 ## 3.3 V/A: Layout of struct data types